 Thresholds are appropriate for the indicator and may be based on published standards/results, program historical results/goals and/or intuitive appropriateness, i.e., 100% is desired for correct referring location.
 However, 100% is not realistic for success on first attempt of intubation.
-Examples of methodologies may be sources of data such as questionnaires, databases, medical records, administrative reports, incident reports; how numerical results are calculated, fishbone diagram, six sigma, control charts, Pareto charts, flowcharts, etc.
+Examples of methodologies: These include sources of data such as questionnaires, databases, medical records, administrative reports, incident reports, how numerical results are calculated, fishbone diagram, six sigma, control charts, Pareto charts, flowcharts, etc.

-Development of business indicators that will allow the program to improve in their processes should be developed with indicators focusing on every aspect of the program (i.e. communications, clinical, aviation, safety, etc.) A flow chart outlining the process flow when outliers and how the loop is closed to ensure that each outlier was addressed.
+Quality metrics should be developed that allow the program to improve its processes and that focus on every aspect of the program (i.e. communications, clinical, aviation, safety, etc.).
+A flow chart should show the steps by which outliers are addressed and how loop closure for each outlier is assured.
 Subsequent action to trends in activity should be noted with constant evaluation of the performance improvement process (i.e., Deming Cycle; Plan Do, Study/Check, Act).
 The QM plan is current and describes the process with evidence of loop closure in subsequent reports.